 14.5 ounce can of no salt petite diced tomatoes

 2 cups fake beef broth (OR 1 tsp red miso + 2 cups water – see notes above)

 15.5 ounce can of pinto beans, drained and rinsed (OR ~1½ cups cooked pinto beans)

 1 ½ cups of water

-2. Add the beans, cooked wheat berries, tomato sauce, fire roasted tomatoes, water and bouillon.
-Bring to a boil, and then, cover and simmer for 15-20 minutes.
-Taste, adjust seasonings, and serve with sliced fresh avocado on top or your favorite chili toppings.
+3. Add the beans, tomato sauce, water and seitan to the chili.
+Bring to a boil, and then, lower the heat, cover and simmer for 15 minutes.